 It can be a sheer waste of production if any material or product is produced in excess (exceeding requirements), keeping a ‘just in case’ approach in mind.
 To avoid such kind of waste, we must follow the ‘just in time’ principle, enabling the exact or required production of supplies.

 Any type of waiting experienced during an ongoing process.
-For example, waiting for an approval from senior authority to initiate production is considered waste.
-This can cause major delays in process.
+For example, waiting for an approval from the senior authority to initiate production is considered waste.
+This can cause major delays in the process.
 Poor internal communication can be a major cause of this type of waste.

 4. Non-Utilized Human Talent